 To demonstrate the viability of PLS in financial institutions, in 2009 D2D and Michigan credit unions created Save to Win™ (STW), the first scaled PLS-based program.
 Save to Win offers special balance building certificates of deposit (CDs) that enter members into raffles for cash prizes with each deposit of $25 or more.
 Michigan credit unions that participated in the initial pilot demonstrated that the possibility of winning – both a large $100,000 annual jackpot and a range of regularly awarded smaller prizes – encourages people to save Michigan credit unions increased their engagement with financially vulnerable consumers and kept them coming back for more – 64% of Save to Win accounts rolled over from 2010 to 2011.
 Save to Win Michigan has grown to over 40,000 unique accounts saving more than $70 million.

 The success of Save to Win Michigan inspired other states and entities to launch similar PLS programs to better serve consumers.
 The state of Nebraska signed on to STW at the beginning of 2012 and is showing promising gains.
 In 2012, Save to Win Nebraska engaged 10 credit unions and opened 1,643 Save to Win accounts.
 These STW accountholders saved over $1.9MM, representing an average savings of $1,200.
-In January 2013, North Carolina became the third state to offer the Save to Win product in seven participating credit unions.
+In 2013, North Carolina and Washington both launched Save to Win adding 13 new credit unions with the product.

 D2D is also currently leveraging the national obsession with lotteries to create new savings products with broad consumer reach.
 D2D believes that state lotteries offer a unique and ideal distribution channel to offer a PLS product.
 A product offered through the lottery could 1) be designed to fit in well with other lottery products and generate high levels of excitement, 2) attract a wider and diverse set of consumers with the chance to win, without the risk of losing, and 3) reduce access barriers by being available throughout the lottery's retail footprint.